-Jann is currently completing an Abdominal Imaging and Interventional Radiology Fellowship in Perth, Australia…
+We interview Jann who is currently completing an Abdominal Imaging and Interventional Radiology Fellowship in Australia…

 WHAT PROMPTED YOU TO SEEK WORK IN AUSTRALIA?

 I am applying for a consultant post is GI Radiology in a UK tertiary centre and to be shortlisted, a fellowship is essential.
 A UK fellowship is more than adequate but I have found that registrars who have completed an overseas fellowship come back with a fresh perspective.
 UK Radiologists, if they go overseas, tend to go to Canada or Australia (no additional exams required as a registrar, but are required if you choose to stay as a consultant).

 I chose undertake a radiology fellowship in Australia for personal and financial reasons such as taking into account my partner’s employment situation and my mortgage commitments.